The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/skills-overview.md

 ![GustSlash](https://xivapi.com/i/000000/000602_hr1.png)\
 **Gust Slash**

 Delivers an attack with a potency of 160.
 If used after Spinning Edge in the combo, it will instead deliver an attack with a potency of 320.
-Grants 5 Ninki if used in combo.
+Grants 5 Ninki if used in the combo.
 This is the second part of our basic combo.

 ![AeolianEdge](https://xivapi.com/i/000000/000605_hr1.png)\
 **Aeolian Edge**

-Delivers an attack with a potency of 140, 200 potency if done from the rear of the enemy.
-If this is used after Gust Slash as the third part of our combo, it will instead deliver an attack with a potency of 380, 440 if done from the rear of the enemy.
-Grants 15 Ninki if used in combo.
+Delivers an attack with a potency of 140, or 200 potency if done from the rear of the enemy.
+If this is used after Gust Slash as the third part of our combo, it will instead deliver an attack with a potency of 380, or 440 if done from the enemy's rear.
+Grants 15 Ninki if used in the combo.
 This is one of two options for the third part of our basic combo.

 ![ArmorCrush](https://xivapi.com/i/002000/002915_hr1.png)\
 **Armor Crush**

-Delivers an attack with a potency of 140, 200 if done from the flank of the enemy.
-If this is used after Gust Slash as the third part of the combo, it will instead deliver an attack with a potency of 360, 420 if done from the flank of the enemy.
+Delivers an attack with a potency of 140, or 200 if done from the enemy's flank.
+If this is used after Gust Slash as the third part of the combo, it will instead deliver an attack with a potency of 360, or 420 if done from the enemy's flank.
 If done as part of the combo, it will also add 30 seconds to your Huton timer, assuming your Huton timer is already active, to a maximum of 60 seconds.
-Grants 15 Ninki if used in combo.
+Grants 15 Ninki if used in the combo.
 This is one of two options for the third part of our basic combo.

 ![ThrowingDagger](https://xivapi.com/i/000000/000614_hr1.png)\
 **Throwing Dagger**